-The FAST AG Solutions Center Pivot High-Clearance Suspended Boom Field Sprayer is a large transportable tank with spray booms to distribute chemicals over a wide area.
-Chemicals can be added directly into the tank through the top tank lid bottom fill line or through an optional eductor tank.
-The system is pressurized by a hydraulically powered pump that provides flow for tank agitation, tank washing and boom pressure.
+The Fast Distributing Center Pivot High-Clearance Suspended Boom Field Sprayer is a 3 point mount spray boom to distribute chemicals over a wide area.
+The system is pressurized by a optional hydraulically powered pump that provides flow for tank agitation, tank washing and boom pressure.